Friday, 23 March 2018

 Summary;

-Earlier experiments the spread factor was fixed at SF=12, the slowest data rate, and with a poor aerial at a range of 2KM.
-In that earlier experiment radio path seemed to be over a small hill and bounced off other mountains, giving a patchy but better coverage than might be expected.
-These cases each with a single gateway.
-More gateways are recommended in order to give a more uniform coverage.
+In earlier experiments the spread factor was fixed at SF=12, the slowest data rate, and with a poor aerial at a range of 2KM.
+In that earlier experiment, the radio path seemed to be over a small hill and bounced off other mountains, giving a patchy but better coverage than might be expected.
+These cases are each with a single gateway.
+More gateways are recommended to give a more uniform coverage.

 The Wireless Livestock Collar;